 How to Identify

 Most Ethernet cables have the cabling category printed on the cable, with the print typically displaying how much bandwidth the cable can transmit.
 Telling cable categories apart by coloring or thickness can be difficult and unreliable.
+All Ethernet cables use the RJ45 connector plug so that is also not an option for differentiating them.
 To be certain of which cable category you are buying, check the printed information.

 Neither a CAT5 cable nor a CAT5e cable will make your internet connection faster.
 Rather, these cables are used to send and receive data at the speeds your internet is capable of (as per your internet provider) or from one computer to another in a network, in which case hardware can affect speeds.